ziutek/ziutek.github.io/_posts/2018-03-30-go_on_very_small_hardware.md

 }
 ```

-By convention, the *init* function is used to initialize the runtime and peripherals.
+By convention, the *init* function is used to initialize the basic things and configure peripherals.

 `system.SetupPLL(8, 1, 48/8)` configures RCC to use PLL with external 8 MHz oscilator as system clock source.
 PLL divider is set to 1, multipler to 48/8 = 6 which gives 48 MHz system clock.